Milk-Drinker01/Netick2-Facepunch-Transport/README.md

 # Netick-2-Facepunch-Transport
  A Transport class for Netick 2 that uses SteamNetworkingSockets with Facepunch.Steamworks

- Credits:
-  - Adevian: Showed me how to write the Netick 1 transport
-  - Me: Updated netick 1 transport to netick 2, wrote the SteamNetworkingSockets code
-  - Karrar: Created Netick
-  - Maclay: Helped cleanup the project files & code

  Features:
  - Steam Lobbies and matchmaking example